sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/mode2.svg'</img>

 In the above example, the widget has been launched with *Major* mode (the default).
-Note that the notes included the mode are indicated by the black boxes, which are arrayed in a circular pattern of tweleve half-steps to complete the octave.
+Note that the notes included in the mode are indicated by the black boxes, which are arrayed in a circular pattern of tweleve half-steps to complete the octave.